China Set To Intervene If U.S. Launches Pre-Emptive Strike Against North Korea

 Earlier in the week, tensions escalated further when President Donald Trump stated that his previous threat to unleash “fire and fury which the world has never seen” was perhaps not “tough enough.”

-On Thursday, Trump said the North Koreans, “better get their act together or they’re going to be in trouble like few nations ever have been in trouble in this world.”
+On Thursday, Trump said the North Koreans “better get their act together or they’re going to be in trouble like few nations ever have been in trouble in this world.”

 The statement from Trump came after Pyongyang ridiculed his “fire and fury” remark by calling it a “load of nonsense.”